Mt. Elon Baptist Church – Lydia, South Carolina

 Mt.
 Elon Baptist Church was founded in 1831 in the small town of Lydia.
 The present church building was constructed in 1911 and was built by Lucius Patrick Raines.
 The congregation derived its name from the plentiful oak trees which surround it.
 Elon means “oak” in Hebrew, and the tree is also a symbol of strength.

-The original church was likely built shortly after the congregation formed.
-Construction on a larger church to replace the first one began 1858.
-Though the second sanctuary was in use by 1860, it was not actually completed until 1870.
+The original church members originally met in other church buildings until they were able to build one if their own.
+Construction on a church for the growing congregation began 1858.
+Though the sanctuary was in use by 1860, it was not actually completed until 1870.
 It served the congregation until this church was built in the early twentieth century.

 Reflections on Mt.
 Elon Baptist Church